vt404/LearningPurely/README.md

 # LearningPurely

-Learning Purely is a repo for learning various Modules and Libraries of Python and algorithms.
+Learning Purely is a repo for learning various technologies